ykchavan/RedHatSummit2019/README.md

 * You have a pre-installed Red Hat Enterprise Linux 8 system
 ~~~
-[lab-user@bastion-GUID ~]# hostname
+[lab-user@bastion-LAB-GUID ~]# hostname
 bastion-GUID.rhpds.opentlc.com
 ~~~
-Here  GUID  is number provided you on 'Lab information' page
+Here  GUID  is the number provided to you on the 'Lab information' page

 * Following packages are already installed:
   * Web Console (cockpit)